 David has Bachelor and Master’s degrees in History from Lancaster University, a Doctorate in Modern History from the University of Oxford, and an MBA in Higher Education Management from the Institute of Education, University of London.

-Committee membership: Finance Committee
+Committee membership: Chair of the Audit Committee

 Parliamentary and Health Service Ombudsman in the UK